simple-machines/anaml-terraform-registry/modules/gcp-anaml-global-shared-lb/README.md

 This module is for multi-tenant environments allowing a GKE cluster serving multiple instances of Anaml to use a single GCP Global Loadbalancer for routing instead of a Loadbalancer per deployment if using standard Kubernetes Ingress.

-This module relies upon Google Clouds and GKE built in Network Endpoint Group (NEG) functionality.
+This module relies on Google Clouds and GKE built in Network Endpoint Group (NEG) functionality.

 To use this module deployments need to be annotated with `cloud.google.com/neg` annotations.
 See the below example: